sha1n/webflux-sse/frontend/nginx/README.md

 2. Changes are served immediately by nginx (no build step required)
 3. Use browser refresh to see updates

-The backend services (search-service and authorization-service) do NOT contain any UI files - this nginx directory is the single source of truth for all UI code.
+The backend services (search-server and authorization-server) do NOT contain any UI files - this nginx directory is the single source of truth for all UI code.

 ## Deployment